Dulce Base: History

 Starting in 1979, Bennewitz became convinced he was intercepting electronic communications from alien spacecraft and installations outside of Albuquerque.
 By the 1980s he believed he had discovered a secret underground base near Dulce populated by grey aliens and humans.
 By 1983, Bennewitz's claims appeared in the popular press.

 The story spread rapidly within the UFO community and by 1987, UFOlogist John Lear claimed he had independent confirmations of the base's existence.
 Lear's statement influenced Thomas Allen LeVesque, pen name "Jason Bishop III", who later admitted to fabricating stories about Dulce Base.

 In 1986, George Clinton Andrews discussed Dulce Base legends in his book Extra-Terrestrials Among Us.
-In 1988, the tabloid Weekly World News published a story entitled "UFO base found in New Mexico" which claimed that "diabolical invaders from another solar system have set up a secret underground base in the rugged mountains of northern New Mexico – so they can shanghai human guinea pigs for bizarre genetic experiments".
+On September 20, 1988, the tabloid Weekly World News published a story entitled "UFO base found in New Mexico" which claimed that "diabolical invaders from another solar system have set up a secret underground base in the rugged mountains of northern New Mexico – so they can shanghai human guinea pigs for bizarre genetic experiments".
 The Weekly World News story used supposed quotes from UFOlogist Leonard H. Stringfield as a source for its claims.
 Upon learning of the story, Stringfield protested, "I never read such a distortion of facts in my life".